BrokenShards/MiInput/readme.md

 ## Changelog

+### Version 0.10.0
+- Now `JoystickState` and `JoystickManager` just use the first connected joystick rather than specifying the player index, because of this, `Input.Actions` is no longer an array.
+- Updated MiCore to version 0.9.0.

 ### Version 0.9.0
 - Changed SFML source to latest official SFML.Net repository.
 - Updated MiCore to version 0.5.0.